swatson-phillips/GT-CS-1331/LessonPlans/2021-09-22_LessonPlan.md

 - Be very careful if the parameter name matches an instance variable.
 - ***Default constructor*** - if you don’t write one, one is available as a default that has no parameters

+# Class Design
+- At class level, think about how the class will work (in the class)
+- At program level, think about how the objects will interact
+- The class should provide a public interface for other classes to interact with in order to uphold the principle of encapsulation.
+- “Encapsulation is the packing of data and functions operating on that data into a single component and restricting the access to some of the object’s components.
+Encapsulation means that the internal representation of an object is generally hidden from view outside of the object’s definition.” https://medium.com/@manjuladube/encapsulation-abstraction-35999b0a3911
+- What is NEEDED by other classes vs what is in the class

 ## **encapsulation**
 - enforcing encapsulation w/ visibility modifiers: (public and private) (9.8)